kasra-hosseini/obspyDMT/README.rst

 *  `How to cite obspyDMT`_
 *  `Installation`_: install obspyDMT and check the installation on your local machine.
-*  `Supported event catalogs and data sources`_: available event catalogs and data centers.
+*  `Supported event catalogs and data centers`_: available event catalogs and data centers.
 *  `Gallery`_

    -  `Quick tour`_: run a quick tour.